OmarKhaledAbdlhafez/machine-learning-projects-/The best classifier/README.md

 - Support Vector Machine
 - Logistic Regression

- Then use the test set to report the accuracy of the model You should use the following algorithm:
+ Then use the test set to report the accuracy of the model You should use .